UMCUGenetics/cancer_type_classification_from_sparse_SNV_data/README.md

 ## cancer_type_classification_from_sparse_SNV_data
-Data analysis scripts used in the **'Cancer type classification in liquid biopsies based on sparse mutational profiles enabled through data augmentation and integration'** manuscript.
+Scripts used in the **'Cancer type classification in liquid biopsies based on sparse mutational profiles enabled through data augmentation and integration'** manuscript.

 # Data augmentation on sparse data